Getting Started with Front-end Development

 Run a command inside the docker container:

-Runs the app in the development mode using .local environment settings.
+Runs the app in the development mode using the Vite dev server

 The page will reload if you make edits.